Contact Us for a Free Consultation (213) 542-0979

 If someone breaks into a residence, then it's considered a first-degree burglary under California Penal Code 459 PC.

-They're really looking to do some damage, because as you know, prosecutors and judges have homes too that get burglarized and they do not like people who break into the sanctity of somebody else's home.
+They're looking to do some damage because, as you know, prosecutors and judges have homes that get burglarized and do not like people who break into the sanctity of somebody else's house.

 So, that's a first-degree burglary.
-It's a strike pursuant to the California three strikes law.
-You're usually going to serve 80% of the time if nobody is home and it's a serious felony.
+It's a strike under the California three strikes law, which means if you are convicted of a serious or violent felony and have two or more previous convictions, you will face a significantly longer sentence.
+You'll usually serve 80% of the time if nobody is home, and it's a serious felony.
 You'll serve 85% of the time if somebody is home when they burglarize the location.

 Grand Theft – Penal Code 487

-In the scenario where it's some sort of theft case, in general, that's where the person just decides to steal once they get in there.
-But, if they can prove that you had the intent to steal when you entered the store, that triggers he burglary charge.
+In a theft case, the person decides to steal once they get in.
+But, if they prove that you intended to steal when you entered the store, that triggers the burglary charge.
+This means that if the prosecution can show that you entered the store with the intention to steal, you can be charged with burglary.

-In my example, if you have a situation where somebody is actually carrying in a too to cut off the tags and does that, that's a pretty strong argument for the prosecutors.
+In my example, if you have a situation where somebody is carrying in a way to cut off the tags and does that, that's a pretty strong argument for the prosecutors.
 They intended to burglarize the location before they got in there.

-So, there's propositions that help people who are being charged with these store burglaries or penny-theft-related offenses, as long as the dollar amount of what's being taken is small enough.
+So, there are propositions that help people charged with these store burglaries or penny-theft-related offenses, as long as the dollar amount of what's being taken is small enough.

-Then you might be able to avail yourself for one of these propositions and try to avoid a conviction, a mark on your record, attempt to get some sort of a diversionary program if you don't have a prior criminal record.
+Then, you might be able to avail yourself of one of these propositions and try to avoid a conviction, a mark on your record, and attempt to get some diversionary program such as community service or a rehabilitation program if you don't have a prior criminal record.

 Home and Auto Burglary

-So, another one we see all the time is an auto burglary — a car burglary.
+So, another one we see is an auto burglary — a car burglary.
 People are breaking into other people's cars and taking their stuff out — they'll hit you with a burglary for that.
-So, there's a much of different ways, you can see, to get these burglary charges.
+So, there's a lot of different ways, you can see, to get these burglary charges.

-That's a burglary too, and that brings about all the bad strike situations.
-The person is looking at prison, a mark on their record for the rest of their life.
+That's a burglary, too, bringing about all the lousy strike situations.
+The person looks at prison as a mark on their record for the rest of their life.

 Defending Burglary Charges in Los Angeles

 So, if you or a loved one is charged with a burglary charge, you've come to the right place because I know these charges inside and out.
 I know how to defend them.
-I know how to get rid of them, I know how to mitigate them, just depending on the circumstances of where you find yourself.
+I know how to get rid of them and mitigate them, depending on the circumstances of where you find yourself.

-I've been doing this 26 years, worked for the prosecutors, worked for judges and I've been a criminal defense attorney since 1994, so you've definitely come to the right place.
+I've been doing this for 26 years, worked for prosecutors and judges, and been a criminal defense attorney since 1994, so you've come to the right place.

 Menu